 Immune System Support

-Hemp is the premier plant-seed provider of globulin starting material — the highest in the plant kingdom.
+In addition to the immuno supportive nutrients it contains, hemp is the premier plant-seed provider of globulin starting material — the precursor to immunoglobulins.
+These compounds are responsible for both the natural and acquired immunity that a person has to fight off foreign microbes.
 Eating hemp seeds will ensure the immune system has the reservoir of immunoglobulin resources needed to make disease-eradicating antibodies.

 Good for You, Good for the Planet